 DOES THE RNLI GET ANY MONEY FROM YOU?

+Not directly.
 The RNLI is enjoying such a positive impact from The LSP that it’s currently geared the other way round — the RNLI give me a small license fee so that they can use my images to promote their work.

 By way of thanks for the volunteers’ efforts, Print No.1 of the crew photograph and Print No.1 of the Coxswain/Helm portrait are donated to each lifeboat station.